Will I get a notice in the mail when my vehicle is due for testing?

 Do I have to wait to get my notice before I have my vehicle tested?

 No. You can have your vehicle tested at any time for informational purposes.
-However, for a test to count towards program compliance, the test may only be conducted up to 30 days prior to the required testing due date.
+However, for a test to count towards program compliance, the test may only be conducted prior to the required testing due date.

 I received a final notice but not a first.
 Has my registration been revoked?

 Your registration has not been revoked.
-Since you received your Final Notice, you still have plenty of time to test your vehicle; you have 35 days from the date on the final notice to complete an emissions test.
-If you fail to comply with either a passing test your registration will be subject to revocation.
+Since you received your Final Notice, you must test by the final due date.
+If you fail to comply and pass the test your registration will be subject to revocation.